Understand how your mind processes experience.

 Your Quiz Result

-You tend to process life internally and quietly.
+You process life internally and quietly.

 Your mind may respond through reflection, internal awareness, and slower integration.